gbif/pipelines/mini-pipelines/README.md

 java -jar mini-pipelines.jar --inputPath=dwca.zip --targetPath=output --datasetId=abcde12345 --attempt=1 --gbifEnv=PROD --ESHosts=http://localhost:9200
 ~~~~

+This command uses the default runner: DirectRunner.
+It is only recommended for very small datasets (thousands of records).
-The output is the records indexed in ES.
+The output of this command is the records indexed in ES.
 By default, the ES index name follows the format `{datasetId}_{attempt}` - in this example it's `abcde12345_1`.
-This index is added to the alias specified in the `ESAlias` parameter.
-By default it's `occurrence`.
+Also, if we want to add the index to an alias we should specify the alias name in the `ESAlias` option.

-If we want the intermediate outputs to be written to avro files we need to set the `ignoreIntermediateOutputs`to `false`:
+If we want the intermediate outputs to be written to avro files we need to set the `writeIntermediateOutputs`to `true`:

 ~~~~
-java -jar mini-pipelines.jar --inputPath=dwca.zip --targetPath=output --datasetId=abcd1234 --attempt=1 --gbifEnv=PROD --ESHosts=http://localhost:9200 --ignoreIntermediateOutputs=false
+java -jar mini-pipelines.jar --inputPath=dwca.zip --targetPath=output --datasetId=abcd1234 --attempt=1 --gbifEnv=PROD --ESHosts=http://localhost:9200 --writeIntermediateOutputs=true
 ~~~~

 This generates an output like this: